On the number of common sites visited by N random walkers

 The exponent governing the asymptotic time-dependence of $W_N(t)$ is continuously varying with $N$ and $d$ between the lower critical dimension $d_c'=2$ and the upper critical dimension $d_c(N)$.
 Logarithmic corrections appear exactly at the critical dimensions with $W_N(t)\sim t/[\ln t]^N$ in $d=d_c'=2$ and $W_N(t)\sim\ln t $ in $d=d_c(N)$ (with $N>1$).

 In this note I show how the long-time power-law behavior of $W_N(t)$ given in Eq.~(\ref{wnt}) can be simply recovered using an heuristic argument based on the notion of fractal intersection.

 In the problem at hand the common sites visited by the $N$ random walkers belong to a fractal object which is the intersection of the $N$ independent random walks.
-Let $d_f$=2 denote the fractal dimension of a single random walk and $\overline{d_f}=d-d_f\geq0$ its fractal co-dimension.
-According to Mandelbrot~\cite{mandelbrot1982} the co-dimension of the intersection of $N$ independent random fractals is given by
+Let $d_f$=2 denote the fractal dimension of a single random walk and $\overline{d_f}=d-d_f\geq0$ its fractal codimension.
+According to Mandlebrot~\cite{mandelbrot1982} the codimension of the intersection of $N$ independent random fractals is given by

 Below the lower critical dimension $d_c'=d_f$, $\overline{d_f}$ and $\overline{d_f(N)}$ vanish, giving

 The upper critical dimension $d_c(N)$ corresponds to the equality of the two terms on the right in Eq.~(\ref{codim}) so that